RiffleSystems/riffle-website/src/pages/essays/prelude.md

 ## Hypotheses

-As we started our project, we had some specific ideas about how ideas from databases could dramatically simplify state management in GUI apps.
+We started our project with some specific hypotheses about how ideas from the databases world could simplify state management in GUI apps.

 ### Declarative queries clarify application structure

 ![](/assets/blog/prelude/declarative.png)

 Most applications have some canonical, normalized base state which must be further queried, denormalized, and reshaped before it can populate the user interface.
-For example, if a list of todos and projects is synced across clients, the UI may need to join across those collections and filter/group the data for display.
+For example, in a music app, if a list of tracks and albums is synced across clients, the UI may need to join across those collections and filter/group the data for display.

-We observe that in existing app architectures, a large amount of effort and code is expended on collecting and reshaping data.
+In existing app architectures, a large amount of effort and code is expended on collecting and reshaping data.
-In traditional web applications, these data manipulations are spread across many different layers, including backend SQL queries, API calls, and client-side data manipulation: an app might first convert from SQL-style tuples to a Ruby object, then to a JSON HTTP-response, and then finally to a frontend Javascript object in the browser.
+A traditional web app might first convert from SQL-style tuples to a Ruby object, then to a JSON HTTP-response, and then finally to a frontend Javascript object in the browser.
 Each of these transformations is performed separately, and there is often considerable developer effort in threading a new column all the way through these layers.

 <aside>
 As we'll discuss throughout this piece, SQL as a specific instantiation of the relational model has some shortcomings.
 This has often led to adding layers around SQL, like ORMs and GraphQL.
 However, in principle, a sufficiently ergonomic replacement for SQL could eliminate the need for such additional layers.
 </aside>

-In a local-first application, this doesn't need to be the case: all the queries can happen directly within the client.
-This raises the question: how should these queries be constructed and represented?
-We suspect that a good answer for many applications is to use a **relational model** to express queries within the client UI code.
+In a local-first application, this doesn't need to be the case; all the queries can happen directly within the client.
+This raises the question: how should those queries be constructed and represented?
+We suspect that a good answer for many applications is to use a **relational query model** directly within the client UI code.
 Anyone who has worked with a relational database is familiar with the convenience of using declarative queries to express complex reshaping operations on data.
 Declarative queries express intent more concisely than imperative code, and allow a query planner to design an efficient execution strategy independently of the app developer's work.

 This is an uncontroversial stance in backend web development where SQL is commonplace; it's also a common approach in the many complex desktop apps that use SQLite as an embedded datastore (including Adobe Lightroom, Apple Photos, and Google Chrome).
-It's a less common approach to managing state in client-side web development, but we think it is a pattern that deserves to be [more](https://github.com/tonsky/datascript) [widely](https://jlongster.com/future-sql-web) [used](https://tonsky.me/blog/the-web-after-tomorrow/).
+It's not a common approach to managing state in client-side web development, although there have been successful projects in this area, including [Datascript](https://github.com/tonsky/datascript), an in-memory Datalog implementation for UI development, and [SQL.js](https://sql.js.org/#/), which compiles SQLite to run in a browser (and more recently, the [absurd-sql](https://jlongster.com/future-sql-web) project which persists a SQL.js database using IndexedDB).
+We think relational queries in the client UI is a pattern that deserves to be more widely used.

 ### Fast reactive queries provide a clean mental model

 ![](/assets/blog/prelude/reactive.png)

 A *reactive* system tracks dependencies between data and automatically keeps downstream data updated, so that the developer doesn't need to manually propagate change.
-This approach has been proven effective in many contexts—React has popularized this style in web UI development, and end-users have built complex reactive programs in spreadsheets for decades.
+React has popularized this style in web UI development, and end-users have built complex reactive programs in spreadsheets for decades.

 However, database queries are often not included in the core reactive loop.
 When a query to a backend database requires an expensive network request, it's impractical to keep a query constantly updated in real-time; instead, database reads and writes are modeled as *side effects* which must interact with the reactive system.
 Many applications only pull new data when the user makes an explicit request (e.g. reloading a page); doing real-time pushes usually requires carefully designing a manual approach to sending diffs between a server and client.